-Mrs. Johnston has her MBA in Marketing from the Joseph A. Martino School of Business at Fordham University, NY, NY, and her B.S. of Journalism from the Medill School of Journalism, Northwestern University, Evanston, IL.
-She resides in Scottsdale with her husband, James, son Trevor and two rescue dogs, Josie and Day-Z. An avid golfer and fitness enthusiast, Mrs. Johnston enjoys the outdoors as well as spending time with her family and friends.
+Ms. Johnston has her MBA in Marketing from the Joseph A. Martino School of Business at Fordham University, NY, NY, and her B.S. of Journalism from the Medill School of Journalism at Northwestern University.
+She resides in Scottsdale with her husband, son and two rescue dogs.
+An avid golfer and fitness enthusiast, Mrs. Johnston enjoys the outdoors as well as spending time with her family and friends.

 Subscribe to our newsletter to learn more about our educational program, special events and other civic-related issues in the news!

 Citizenship Counts is able to advance our efforts thanks to the support of generous individuals and corporations.
 We are a 501(c)(3) organization that welcomes all levels of donation.